rycus86/githooks/README.md

 $ sh -c "$(curl -fsSL https://raw.githubusercontent.com/rycus86/githooks/master/install.sh)"
 ```

+### Required tools

+Although most systems will usually have these tools (especially if you're using Git), I should mention that the project assumes the following programs to be available:

+- git
+- awk
+- sed
+- grep

 ### Updates

 You can update the scripts any time by running one of the install commands above.
 It will simply overwrite the templates with the new ones, and if you opt-in to install into existing local repositories, those will get overwritten too.